Spanish Vocabulary: Intro to Spanish Transition Words

 Take, for example, this short summary of what I did today:

 I did laundry and cleaned the dishes.
-I tutored a client.
+I tutored a student.
 I watched TV with my dog.
 I did some work.

 Sounds pretty boring, doesn’t it?
 One reason this sounds like no fun at all is because these sentences lack transitions.
 As native English speakers, we are naturally familiar with adding transitions to our sentences, but many beginner to intermediate-level students tend to forget to add these same transitions when they are writing in or speaking Spanish.

 If I had added just a few transitions, the reader would be much more interested and the story would have a better flow:

 After waking up, I did laundry and cleaned the dishes.
-Then I tutored a few clients.
-After helping all of my clients, I came home and watched TV with my dog.
+Then I tutored a few students.
+After helping all of my students, I came home and watched TV with my dog.
 Finally, I sat at my desk and did some work.

 Sure, it may still be a little boring, but there’s better flow and progression between the sentences and hopefully you found it at least a little more interesting.
 This is a prime example of why it’s important to use transitions in Spanish.